itzg/docker-minecraft-server/minecraft-server/README.md

 **NOTE:** Unless you also mount `/data` as an external volume, this world will be deleted when the container is deleted.

+**NOTE:** This URL must be accessible from inside the container.
+Therefore, you should use an IP address or a globally resolveable FQDN, or else the name of a linked container.

 ## JVM Configuration